roniezr/ovirtlib4/README.rst

   hosts = engine.hosts.list()

- You can use the get_names() CollectionService method to get a list of all entities:
+ You can use the get_names() CollectionService method to retrieve the names of all entities at the collection:

  .. code-block:: python